 - Most subspecies of garter snake are diurnal (active during the day), so you can observe their activity at a convenient time.

-Things to Be Aware of Before Getting a Garter Snake
+Things to Know Before Getting a Garter Snake

 It’s essential to be aware of the following points:

-- They are low maintenance but not zero maintenance.
+- They are low maintenance, but not zero maintenance.
 They often defecate so you’ll have to clean your snake’s cage regularly.
-Reptiles and amphibians spread germs and disease more readily than other types of pets.
+Reptiles and amphibians spread germs and disease more readily than other pets.
 You will need to stay on top of the cleaning, especially if there’s anyone in the house with a weakened immune system.

 - Although garter snakes rarely bite, they do musk (a foul smell).

-- Garter snakes can be prone to vitamin deficiencies if you don’t vary their diet.
+- Garter snakes can get vitamin deficiencies if you don’t vary their diet.

-If you’re prepared to clean the snake’s vivarium regularly and provide it with a nutritious diet, your snake will be calm and easy to handle.
-With this type of snake, you can build your confidence slowly because you’re unlikely to encounter too many problems with feeding or handling.
+If you’re prepared to clean the snake’s vivarium regularly, treat it well, and provide it with a nutritious diet, your snake will be calm and easy to handle.
+Your new snake will soon realize that it can trust you.

 How to Identify a Garter Snake